jing-xiang/tp/docs/DeveloperGuide.md

 <ins>Class Structure</ins>

-The `Member` class has the following attributes:
+The `Member` class has the following attributes.

-* *Name*: A string representing the name of a person within the group.
+* *name*: A string representing the name of a person within the group.
 Used for visual identification of each member.
 Name of the member is strictly alphanumeric and cannot include special characters including the blank character.
-* *Balance*: A double representing the amount loaned/owed by the member.
+* *balance*: A double representing the amount loaned/owed by the member.
 A positive value indicates that the member is owed money while a negative value indicates that the member owes money.

-The `MemberList` class has the following attributes:
+The `MemberList` class has the following attribute.

-*
+* *members*: An array list collection of Member objects.

 <ins>Constructor</ins>

 The Member constructor creates a member object and initialises the current balance of the member, either to 0 or to a specified value.
 The latter is largely only used as part of storage methods.
-Checking for validity of the name
+Checking for validity of the name is performed here.

 Key arguments of the Member constructor are a string `name` and optionally a double `balance`.

+The MemberList constructor initializes an empty array list of members for newly created members to be added to.

 <ins>Methods</ins>

+The Member class has the following key methods.

+* *setName*: Updates the name of a member.
+Used when edit member command is invoked.
+* *addToBalance*: Adds the value of a transaction to a member.
+Absolute values are used to reduce complexity of balance update method calls for both the loaner and the borrower.
+* *subtractFromBalance*: Subtracts the value of a transaction from a member.
+Absolute values are used to reduce complexity of balance update method calls for both the loaner and the borrower.
+* *clearBalance*: Resets the current balance of a member to zero.
+Used then the clear command is invoked.

+The MemberList class has the following key methods.

+* *addMember*: Adds a member object to the current array list of members.
+This method is overloaded to allow for appending an exisiting member object or appending a newly created member object.
+* *isMember*: Checks if a member object is already a part of the current array list of members.
+* *getMember*: Returns the member object representation given the name of a member.
+* *editMemberName*: Updates the name of an existing member based on their current name.
+* *listMembers*: Returns a string representation of the current array list of members.
+* *updateMembersBalance*: Updates the current balance of all members in the group based on a passed in `TransactionList` object.
+* *solveTransactions*: Returns an array list of `Subtransaction` representing the least transactions solution to solving all debts in the group.
+* *deleteMember*: Removes a member from the current array list of members.

 <ins>Usage Example</ins>

-<ins>Design Considerations</ins
+<ins>Design Considerations</ins>

+The Member class takes the following into consideration.

+*

+The MemberList class takes the following into consideration.

+* updateMembersBalance clears current balances at the start of invokation.
+This removes any transactions that are not captured within the `TransactionList` object passed into the method.

 ### Transaction and TransactionList
 <ins>Transaction Overview</ins>